 Today we begin our exploration of the city starting with a visit of the old docks area.
 Originally a working port, the last of the working docks was closed in 1982 when it was redeveloped into a thriving arts centre with museums, residential apartments and office buildings.
 Our tour continues with a visit to the Museum of Transport, a reminder of a tranquil age when mighty buses and trams were the most familiar forms of transport for this working city.
-This afternoon we head to the East Lancashire Railway where we enjoy the Autumn Diesel Gala, a wonderful journey on a diesel train through the Lancashire countryside.
+Later we board a canal boat for a tour of canals and waterways of the city centre.

 10/09/2018 Manchester – Bangor – Caernarfon (BLD)

 Built in 1842, Manchester’s Piccadilly station is one of the most historic railway hubs in England.
 This morning we transfer to the station and board our train travelling the famous South TransPennine route to the Welsh town of Bangor.